rougier/python-opengl/book.rst

 .. meta::
-   :description: An open-source book Python and OpenGL for Scientific
+   :description: An open-source book about Python and OpenGL for Scientific
-                 Visualizationbased on experience, practice and
+                 Visualization based on experience, practice and
                  descriptive examples
 .. |date| date::  %B %Y
 .. default-role:: code